FHU/2023-os-memes/_posts/2023-03-02-GuysItsMeZach-tlb-or-multi-tier-pages-meme.md

 ---
-title:
+title:  chapter 19 meme
-author:
+author: zac
-image:
+image: tablebroken.jpg
-chapter:
+chapter: 19
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+This chapter discusses hit rate and that the desired hit rate is close to 100%.
+If the hit rate is 0% something is very broken.